 MAXIMUM PAYLOAD HIGH WRIST TORQUE ROBOTS

-The M-Series maximum payload robots incorporate a compact profile design with long reach and high wrist torque.
-With an impressive payload capacity of up to 700 kg, the innovative robot line design gives it the power to lift and manipulate heavy loads with great ease and high accuracy.
+The M Series maximum payload robots incorporate a compact profile design with long reach and high wrist torque.
+With an impressive payload capacity of up to 1,500 kg, the innovative robot line design gives it the power to lift and manipulate heavy loads with great ease and high accuracy.

-Using advanced engineering techniques in motor technology, the robot is capable of industry-leading wrist torques of 5,488 Nm.
-In order for the MXE Robots to achieve one of the highest available wrist torques in the industry, Kawasaki high power servo motors are used on all six axes instead of only on major axes, as is the norm.
+The M series robots achieve one of the highest available wrist torques in the industry.
 This high wrist torque provides the ability to significantly offset heavy payloads from the tool mounting flange.